PhD, Stanford University

 BA, Hartwick College

 Lecturer and Post-doctoral fellow in Sociology, Harvard University

-Most broadly, my research focuses on the intersections of media, race and crime.
+Most broadly, my research focuses on the intersections of media, race and politics.

 Social psychology; Race and ethnicity; Mass communication; Social control/crime/law/deviance; Public opinion; Research methods

 Introduction to Sociology (SOCI 101)

 Social Deviance (SOCI 320)

 Race and Crime (SOCI/ALST 330AX)